russellallen/self/docs/handbook/morphic.rst

 A Morphic window shows just one portion of a large, two-dimensional world.
 The window can be panned around in this world, allowing different areas to be used for different activities.
 Multiple users can be active in this world simultaneously, working either in the same area (for collaborative work) or in disjoint areas (for independent work).
 Every user can see the screen boundaries, cursors, and actions of the other users.
 The sharing is implemented via the X protocol, so the other users can be physically remote as long as there is sufficient network bandwidth to support the X traffic.
 (Preliminary tests suggest that 30-50 KBytes/sec is required between the host machine and each remote user.
 The system has been tested with up to five users active simultaneously.)
 A given user can have several Morphic windows open, either on the same world or on different worlds, and can drag objects among these windows (assuming they all belong to the same Self Unix process).

 ..  figure:: images/Figure1.*
-    :height: 288 px
-    :width: 760 px
-    :scale: 100
-    :align: left

-    Figure 1: Three users working in the same space.
+    Three users working in the same space.
 Two of the other users are collaborating, so they have made their windows overlap (right).
 The third user is working independently in a separate area (left).
 The radarView in the third user's area shows the surrounding vicinity in miniature, allowing offscreen objects and the screen boundaries of other users to be seen.
 The radarView is updated open enough to see where activity is occurring.

 The central abstraction of morphic is the graphical object or *morph* (from the Greek for "shape" or "form").
 A morph has a visual representation that can be picked up and moved.
 In addition, a morph may: